JorjaFox/website/content/posts/blog/2025/02-21-tv-galleries.md

 It's been a rough time since October.
 The good news is I got a new job.
 The bad news...
 Well.
 You can see what's going on in the US.

 But I am happy to say that after some elbow grease, meetings, and luck, there are image galleries for TV shows again!
 They are only the approved publicity images I have legal access to, no fan submissions, nothing from eBay or Google.
 Fingers crossed things don't change again, but if they do, it's easy enough to disable.
 I did end up writing a lot of custom code to process the images and make the lightbox in a way that didn't slow the site down, and that was fun for me.

+It took forever to properly upload everything again, since I had to resize and reformat some images, but also I had not saved them with good names (serves me right).

 Here's what we have so far: